aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/header.md

 The length of this serialized value (in bytes) MUST equal the number of authenticated fields indicated by the caller's [Authenticate Schema](./structures.md#authenticate-schema).

-#### Canoncial Path
+#### Canonical Path

-The canoncial path is a unique byte sequence indicating a Terminal within Structured Data.
+The canonical path is a unique byte sequence indicating a Terminal within Structured Data.

 All numbers are encoded as a big endian 8 byte values.

-The canoncial path MUST start with the UTF8 encoded table name.
+The canonical path MUST start with the UTF8 encoded table name.

 This MUST be followed by the depth of the Terminal within Structured Data.